larp-analyser/LARPAn1/README.md

-# LARPAn1: The Apex LARP Analyzer 🎭
+# LARPAn1: The Original LARP Analyzer 🎭

 <div align="center">
   <p><i>"Because your online persona is a fragile construct, and we have the compute to prove it."</i></p>